How To Tell If You're Having An Orgasm

 First step: Relax.
 Many people focus too hard on having an orgasm and end up losing all arousal, so it's important to just chill and think about being aroused instead, Dr. Chavez says.
 The other thing that's often misunderstood about orgasms is that they're a "learned response," she says.
 That means how you experience an orgasm depends on how you've conditioned your body to experience arousal and sensation, she says.
 "You need to know your unique genital anatomy and how to prime your body to experience arousal," she says.

 Marin suggests you masturbate to figure out what works for your body.
 "It's normal to need some guidance in learning what your body needs," she says.
-(If you're not sure where to start, we have a 30-day masturbation challenge that will probably give you a few ideas.)
 Ultimately, "practice is the best way to experience orgasm," Dr. Chavez says.
 So if you put in a little effort, your time will probably come.

 Advertisement